What to Do if the DNS Zone Editor Is Missing or Not Working

 The internet relies on DNS records to understand how to reach your website or any other content associated with your domain.
 You access the zone editor to execute all tasks involving DNS instructions.

-Let’s say you have transferred your website domain to a new hosting platform.
-Updating DNS records helps visitors reach the correct server when they try to access your site beyond the internet maze.
+Let’s say you have transferred your website domain to a new hosting provider platform.
+DNS records help your visitors locate the proper server.

-Or maybe you’re setting up a custom email with your domain, like yourname@yourdomain.com, which also requires tweaking DNS settings.
-The DNS Zone Editor handles things like A records, CNAMEs, and MX records.
+Or if you’re setting up a custom email for your domain, such as yourname@yourdomain.com, which also requires special DNS configuration.
+The DNS Zone Editor is used for managing A records, CNAME records and MX records.

 Common Reasons the DNS Zone Editor Might Be Missing or Not Working

-Let’s say you want to update your DNS records but can’t find the Zone Editor.
+You want to edit your DNS records and you can’t find the Zone Editor here.
 Or, it’s there but not working.
-Settings won’t save, and the system keeps crashing.
-Isn’t that annoying?
+Settings don’t save, and the system crashes repeatedly.

-This could occur for several reasons.
+This could occur for a number of reasons.
 In any event, the first step to fixing it is determining what’s causing it.
 Here are some of the most frequent causes of missing or non-functional DNS Zone Editors, along with solutions.

 Not all hosting accounts contain full DNS editing permissions.
 Users on shared or reseller plans usually do not receive authorization to modify DNS settings on their accounts.
 Most hosting providers and main administrators maintain control over DNS settings.